-TULSA, Okla. — A man accused of shooting a process server and making threats will go to trial in June.
+TULSA, Okla. — A man accused of shooting a process server and making threats will go to trial.

 Tulsa police seized firearms and thousands of rounds of ammunition while serving a search warrant at the home of Christopher Barnett on July 25 the day after they say he shot a process server.